pippyn/icloud3/iCloud3 Readme.md

 ----------

 ICloud3 is a much improved location tracker than the original iCloud tracker installed with Home Assistant.
 It is installed as a custom device_tracker component in the config/custom_component/device_tracker directory.
+Instructions are found at the end of this document.

 ---------